Tony Romo: 2003–2005

 Romo did not initially receive an invitation to attend the 2003 NFL Combine, but received a late invitation to attend as an extra quarterback to throw passes to other prospects during drills.
-Despite intriguing some scouts, he went undrafted by any NFL team during the 2003 NFL Draft.
-Throughout the draft, Romo was assured by Dallas assistant head coach Sean Payton of the Cowboys' interest (Romo was also intensely pursued by Denver Broncos head coach Mike Shanahan), and shortly afterwards was signed as an undrafted rookie free agent by the Cowboys.
+Despite intriguing some scouts, he went undrafted by any NFL team during the 2003 NFL draft.
+Throughout the draft, Romo was assured by Dallas assistant head coach Sean Payton of the Cowboys' interest (Romo was also intensely pursued by Denver Broncos head coach Mike Shanahan), and shortly afterwards was signed as an undrafted rookie free agent by the Dallas Cowboys.
 Romo entered the 2003 training camp third on the Cowboys' depth chart behind Quincy Carter and Chad Hutchinson.
 In 2004, the Cowboys released Hutchinson and signed veteran quarterback Vinny Testaverde and traded a third-round draft pick to the Houston Texans for quarterback Drew Henson.
 Romo faced being cut from the roster until Carter was released following allegations of substance abuse.
 Throughout 2004 and 2005, Romo served as the holder for placekicks.
 After Vinny Testaverde's tenure in Dallas ended in 2005, the Cowboys signed veteran quarterback Drew Bledsoe, the team's eighth starting quarterback since 2000.

 One of Romo's early career highlights was in 2004, when (as the third-string quarterback) he rushed for the winning touchdown with six seconds left in a preseason game against the Oakland Raiders.
 Elevated to the Cowboys' second quarterback in 2005, Romo had strong showings in the 2005 and 2006 pre-seasons.
-In the 2006 off-season, Sean Payton (now head coach of the New Orleans Saints), offered a third-round draft pick for Romo, but Cowboys' owner Jerry Jones refused, asking for no less than a second-round draft pick.
+In the 2006 offseason, Sean Payton (now head coach of the New Orleans Saints), offered a third-round draft pick for Romo, but Cowboys' owner Jerry Jones refused, asking for no less than a second-round draft pick.

 2006 season

 Romo began the season as a backup to starter Drew Bledsoe.
-He took his first regular season snap at quarterback in a home game against the Houston Texans on October 15.
-His first NFL pass was a 33-yard completion to wide receiver Sam Hurd.
-His only other pass of the game was a two-yard touchdown pass, his first in the NFL, to wide receiver Terrell Owens.
+He took his first regular season snap at quarterback during a Week 6 34–6 victory over the Houston Texans.
+Romo's first NFL pass was a 33-yard completion to wide receiver Sam Hurd.
+His only other pass of the game was a two-yard touchdown, his first in the NFL, to wide receiver Terrell Owens.

-One week later, Romo replaced Bledsoe for the start of the second half of a game against the New York Giants.
+A week later, Romo replaced Bledsoe for the start of the second half of a game against the New York Giants.
 His first pass was tipped and intercepted.
-He finished with 227 yards, two touchdowns, and three interceptions (one of which was returned for a touchdown).
-On October 25, Cowboys head coach Bill Parcells announced that Romo would be the Cowboys starting quarterback for the October 29 game against the Carolina Panthers on NBC Sunday Night Football, in Week 8.
-Romo led the Cowboys to victory in his first game as a starter, 35–14.
+Romo finished the 36–22 loss throwing for 227 yards, two touchdowns, and three interceptions (one of which was returned for a touchdown).
+On October 25, Cowboys head coach Bill Parcells announced that Romo would be the Cowboys starting quarterback for the Week 8 matchup against the Carolina Panthers.
+He led the Cowboys to a 35–14 road victory in his first game as a starter.